Meter Maid

 Do Meter Maids have quotas?

-Asked by Lola about 10 years ago
+Asked by Lola over 10 years ago

 I want to apply for a job as a meter made in San Jose Caifornia how do i go about it?